Supporting a Trainee at Risk of Burnout

 6. Additional resources

-1. Ensure fatigue and rest are considered
+1. Ensure fatigue and rest are considered.

-Shift Work, Fatigue and Rest Resources (scot.nhs.uk) - information on shift work and ensuring we are rested
+Shift Work, Fatigue and Rest Resources (scot.nhs.uk) - information on shift work and ensuring we are rested.

 Working through this with your trainee might be helpful.
-Some of these suggestions may seem simple but can be the first habits to slip on busy on call rota.
+Some of these suggestions may seem simple but can be the first habits to slip on a busy on call rota.

 2. NHS Lothian Staff Support